Yaachaka/C_book_solutions/Chap05: Selection Statements/knkcch05readme.txt

     prinrf("%d", i<j||k);

 --Exercise 3 (Section 5.1): knkcch05e03: The following program fragments
-illustrate the shirt-circuit behaviour of logical expression.
+illustrate the short-circuit behaviour of logical expression.
 Show the output produced by each, assuming that i, j, and k are int variables.
 (a) i=8;j=4;k=5;
     printf("%d ",i < j || ++j < k);